 What do cuckoo clocks symbolize?

-The cuckoo clock, more than any other kind of clock, has been the subject of several works of fiction, music, films, and television shows.
+More than any other kind of clock, the cuckoo clock has been the subject of several works of fiction, music, films, and television shows.
 Various cultures often present it as an object that symbolizes innocence, old age, childhood, past, and fun.

 - Best Family Vacation Ideas in Germany